jdhao/nvim-config/docs/README.md

 In order to use tags related plugins such as [tagbar](/github.com/majutsushi/tagbar) and [gutentags](https://github.com/ludovicchabant/vim-gutentags), we need to install a ctags distribution.
-Universal ctags is preferred.
+Universal-ctags is preferred.

-To install ctags on Mac, use [Homebrew](https://github.com/universal-ctags/homebrew-universal-ctags).
+To install ctags on macOS, use [Homebrew](https://github.com/universal-ctags/homebrew-universal-ctags).
 To install it Windows, [use chocolatey](https://chocolatey.org/packages/universal-ctags):

 ```